-Microsoft Defender AV must block executable files from running unless they meet a prevalence, age, or trusted list criterion.
+Microsoft Defender AV must audit executable files from running unless they meet a prevalence, age, or trusted list criterion.

 Severity